Exploring Networking🔗

 -

-The networking you reach for during an incident — and the mental model underneath it.
+The networking you reach for during an incident, and the mental model underneath it — how an endpoint gets exposed, TLS, DNS, load balancers, and SSH tunneling.

 -

-Design and operate the layer that exposes and secures your services.
+Design and operate the layer that exposes and secures your services — CORS, reverse proxies and API gateways, and automated TLS certificates with ACME.

 -